Rakuten-Advertising-Developers/RakutenAdvertisingAttribution-Android-SDK/docs/com.rakuten.attribution.sdk/-configuration/endpoint-url.md

 `val endpointUrl: `[`String`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-string/index.html)

-url which sdk will send analytics to, otherwise `true`
+url which sdk will send analytics to

 ### Property

-`endpointUrl` - url which sdk will send analytics to, otherwise `true`
+`endpointUrl` - url which sdk will send analytics to